zyphlar/influxdb.org/source/docs/v0.9/data_sources/http_api.md

 Once InfluxDB has accepted this data and safely persisted it to disk, it responds with `HTTP 200 OK`.

 ### Errors
+If an error was encountered while processing the data, InfluxDB will respond with `HTTP 500 Internal Error`.